Danielle Steel's Star: Plot

 Jennie Garth plays Crystal Wyatt, a sweet country girl who dreams of becoming a singer.
-When her father dies, Crystal's life soon becomes dramatic.
+When her father dies, her mother is very jealous and cruel to her.
 After her brother-in-law rapes her in the barn, Crystal immediately tells her mother (who has never really loved her) asking for support, but her mother refuses to believe her.
 Crystal confronts her brother-in-law with a shotgun, but in the fight her brother is shot dead.
 Crystal runs away to San Francisco, where she becomes a waitress and singer.
 She falls for a charitable lawyer and kind army man, Spencer.
 They, though he is years older, have had chemistry from the beginning and later begin a passionate relationship in her tumultuous life.
 Crystal rises up to stardom with her looks and voice and competes with life's circumstances to be with the man she adores.
 However, Spencer is to be engaged with a woman named Elizabeth, a socialite who wants her life to be perfect and ordered.
 As Crystal's life winds down, Spencer's marriage and patience dwindles.
 Eventually, Crystal becomes pregnant and moves in with her childhood friend (played by Bryan Smith) with Spencer's child, but wants to let him get his life in order before they can be together.
 Eventually, he quits his associations with the higher-ups, quits his marriage, and goes back to Crystal, where he discovers her with his 5-year-old son, Zeb.
 The movie ends on a happy note, even with much history been had, and it is assumed that they live the rest of their lives out in a storybook romance.